Specializing in healing chronic wounds in Terre Haute, Indiana

 Upon arrival, our staff will evaluate your wound and general health.
-Members of the team will review your medical history and they may perform a blood test and possibly other special tests to inform your physicians about blood flow and oxygen flow in the wound area.
+Members of the team will review your medical history, and they may perform a blood test and other special tests to inform your physicians about blood flow and oxygen levels in the wound area.

-We form a treatment program based on your test results and special needs.
+We form a treatment program based on your test results and individual needs.
 This program will include regular visits to the Center for Wound Care to provide treatment, evaluate progress and make any changes needed.
-You, or your caregiver, will be given detailed instructions for in-home care regarding bandage changes and protection of the wound site from further damage.
-We encourage our patients to watch their own progress in between visits.
+You or your caregiver will be given detailed instructions for in-home care regarding bandage changes and protection of the wound site from further damage.
+We encourage you to watch their own progress in-between visits.